davidmoten/viem/README.md

 let I = the set of all identifiers in entity-states in M

-sort the members of `M` into a list `L` of descending order of identifier confidence based on the highest confidence identifier in the common identifiers with e.
+sort the members of M into a list L of descending order of identifier confidence based on the highest confidence identifier in the common identifiers with e.

-Set the provisional entity-state p = e let M2 = empty set of entity-states while p has identifiers and L has members let f be the first available member of L and remove it from L let I1 = set of common key-values in p, f let I2 = set of conflicting key-values in p, f let I3 = set of key-values where the keys are present in only one of p, f
+Set the provisional entity-state p = e let M2 = empty set of entity-states for each f in L let I1 = set of common key-values in p, f let I2 = set of conflicting key-values in p, f let I3 = set of key-values where the keys are present in only one of p, f